Tips For an Epic Alice in Wonderland Baby Shower

 - Although not a common theme, "Alice in Wonderland" decor is fairly easy to find online and in party supply stores.

-- It offers so many variations; for example, it can be a mad tea party setting, a queen's courtyard setting, or a Mad Hatter-specific party angle.
+- It offers so many variations!
+For example, it can be a tea party setting, a queen's courtyard setting, or a Mad Hatter-specific party angle.

 - You can have as few or as many decorations as you want.
 If you get inspired, you can create a truly magical atmosphere, a movie set vibe, or just add a few playful highlights to your tea party.